leighklotz/blatano/README.md

 Enjoy Blatano.

 # Hardware and Tech Stack
+Blatano converts the Bluetooth and WiFi packets it can read into an small amount of data, an information summary with everything it can remember about the entity it is hearing from.

 There are a projects that use ESP32 BLE Scanner, but all have different aims, though the tech stack is similar.